 The longest festival in the Nepalese Lunar Calendar is Dashain.
-Even foreigners are keen to know about the Dashain festival and admire to observe them close enough.
+Even foreigners are keen to know about the Dashain festival and admire observing them close enough.
 The coup of goddess Durga over devil Mahisasur with the victory of Ram in the form of lord Vishnu over Ravana with the blessing of Goddess Durga is the main reason to celebrate the Dashain festival.
-According to the Myth of Hindu, the festival to conquer the good and destroy the evil shows the correct way to live life and never choose the wrong steps.
+According to the Myth of Hinduism, the festival to conquer the good and destroy the evil shows the correct way to live life and never choose the wrong steps.

 Importance of Dashain Festival

-Dashain plays a crucial role in the life of Hindu.
+Dashain plays a crucial role in the life of Hindus.
 It gives courage to the success of defending superior over inferior and the extensive 15 days holiday for the Hindu people in a year.
 Likewise, the story of Dashain speaks about the goddess Durga had brutally killed horrifying evil.

 Main Days of Dashain

 The first day of Dashain is known as Ghatasthapana.
-From the day of Ghatasthapana, most of the private offices give a holiday to their workers.
-Along with it, most of the private schools and college also provides a holiday to the children.
+From the day of Ghatasthapana, most the private offices give a holiday to their workers.
+Along with it, most the private schools and college also provides a holiday to the children.

-During the rite, all the family members sit together and rejoice the festival of superior over inferior.
+During the rite, all the family members sit together and rejoice in the festival of superior over inferior.
 On this day, there is another commemoration within the community of Newar people called Khadga Puja.
 They worship their weapons on this day.

 The great but the last day of Navarati is claimed as Maha Navami.
-On the day, the Nepalese Army slaughters buffalos as the sacrifices to credit the goddess Durga in the courtyard.
+On that day, the Nepalese Army slaughters buffalos as a sacrifice to credit the goddess Durga in the courtyard.
 After the protocol, the red drops of blood cover the field.
 Defense Army fires a gun and plays war tunes in the full uniformed.
 There is the belief of the people that the unmarried girls are another appearance of the goddess Durga.
 They worship the young girls in the temples and houses.
 There is also lore of worshipping of god Vishwa karma on this day.
 People worship their vehicles, gadgets, factory machinery, etc., and the things that make their living possible.
 To avoid traffic accidents in the upcoming days, they worship vehicles.
 The day is vibrant as people worship the vehicles and equipment with red tika and ribbons.

 Tika, also known as Bijaya Dashami

-Kojagrat Purnima or simply Purnima is the last day of the Dashain celebration.
+Kojagrat Purnima, or simply Purnima, is the last day of the Dashain celebration.
 It lies on the full moon day of the festival time.
 Usually, this night, it is the time to stay awake to welcome the goddess of wealth and prosperity goddess Laxmi.

-How Nepali Celebrate Dasai?
+How do Nepali Celebrate Dasai?

 Dasai is the utmost festival for Hindu people, especially in Nepal.
 There is the importance of Dashain in every Hindu community.
 According to the belief of Hindu society, there is a story of Dashain behind the rationale of venerating Goddess Durga.
 The goddess of power and positivity slaughtered the hellhound Mahisasur.
-Also, she blessed with potential and prosperity to Ram to kill Ravana.
+Also, she was blessed with potential and prosperity to Ram to kill Ravana.